 Let’s wrap this up.

 We hope that all this jibber-jabber about what a startup is has been educational and helpful in some weird way.
-Truth be told, the startup is a complex concept, and people are entitled to think about it as they so choose.
+Truth be told, a startup is a complex concept, and people are entitled to think about it as they so choose.

 But just to clarify, what is truly important - in our humble opinion - is to make an effort to be unique and try to make a difference.
 That is your best chance for survival.